qri-io/website/content/docs/transforms/quickstart.md

 import InfoBlock from '../../../src/components/InfoBlock.js'

-This docs page will give you example commands to get started with qri transform scripts using qri CLI.
+Follow these steps to run your first transform script with qri CLI.

 ## Create a Directory to Work From